Add Additional Meter to Service Revision

 The threshold equals the meter value at which the interval should change.

-This should normally always be set to 2 to ensure correct calculation of maintenance intervals at all times.
+Set inventory time to 2 to ensure correct calculation of maintenance intervals at all times.

 6. Specify the new interval.

-8. Specify a sampling percentage and whether simulation should be performed (optional information and normally not used).
-Press Enter to save.
+8. Specify a sampling percentage and whether simulation is performed.
+This information is optional and normally not used.

 Add Fixed Date Meter